-A file is a metalworking tool used to remove unwanted burrs or blemishes on the edge of metal surfaces, to enlarge holes, or bevel edges
+A file is a metalworking tool used to remove unwanted burrs or blemishes on metal surfaces and edges.
+Also used to enlarge holes or create channels.

 Using a Jeweller’s File

-To clean, tap the file against a wooden surface to dislodge any loose debris, then use a file comb and wash with petrol.
-Oil and excess heat should be avoided.
+To clean, tap the file against a wooden surface to dislodge any loose debris or use a brass brush to clear the teeth of lemel.

 File Types, Cuts and Numbering